Fairy Tales 🧚 The Soul Star

 The only way, she figured, was if it weighed almost nothing at all.

 Then she thought about love and how much it weighed.
-Her love was bound like light to energy, like feelings to her thoughts.
-Like her feelings to her grand-daughter.
+Her love was bound like light to energy, like feelings to thoughts.
+Like her feelings to her granddaughter.

-Güsfreude thought of Beatrice, and broke free from the incandescent light.
+Güsfreude thought of Beatrice, and broke free from the blinding light.

 🧚